The human eye is a miracle of biological engineering which offers us our most precious sense: sight.

 Sandie has 2 children, Molly & Theo and enjoys singing with her choir “Aria”.

 Kim started in Optometry in 2007, working in various different environments from hospital to large multiple and small independent practise.
-She has done many specialised hospital clinics to become registered as an independent prescribing optometrist before joining us here in January 2016.
+She has done many specialised hospital clinics to become registered as an Independent Prescribing Optometrist before joining us here in January 2016.

-She has a keen interest in anterior eye and retinal pathology, with a great deal of knowledge on dry eye, its assessment and management.
+Kim has a keen interest in anterior eye and retinal pathology, with a great deal of knowledge on dry eye, its assessment and management.